 Or you could even go so far as to wrap them in brown paper bags individually and stack them in your fridge.
 It is really up to you, but do try to keep them from laying right on top of one another.

 Storing Larger Amounts of Apples

 What if you are someone that likes to buy apples in bulk when they are in season?
 Or if you actually have a few apple trees?
 How do you go about storing that large amount?

 Well, I’m glad you asked because there are ample amount of ways to store and preserve large quantities of apples at a time.

 Did you know that some apples are better for storing than others?
 It is true!
 Crazy, right?

-But you would not want to choose an apple like a Golden Delicious because they are sweeter and have a thinner skin.
+You would not want to choose an apple like a Golden Delicious because they are sweeter and have a thinner skin.

 Obviously, the thicker skin is going to protect the apple more thoroughly.
-Also, the less sweet the apple is then the less sugars you have to break down the apple leading to rot and mold.
+Also, the less sweet the apple is then the fewer sugars you have to break down the apple leading to rot and mold.

 2. Don’t Rub Elbows

 Or you could wrap each apple individually in newspaper.
-The only thing to be aware if you use this method is to be sure that you don’t use paper with colored ink.
+The only thing to be aware of if you use this method is to be sure that you don’t use paper with colored ink.
 Some of the colored inks still contain poisonous metals in the ink.
 This could be toxic to you.